 ii.
 If a block of business being tested is subject to one or more non-proportional reinsurance cessions as well as other forms of reinsurance, such as pro rata coinsurance, take “gross of non-proportional” to mean net of all prorata reinsurance but ignoring the non-proportional contract(s), and “net of non-proportional” to mean net of all reinsurance contracts.
 That is, treat non-proportional reinsurance as the last reinsurance in, and compute certain values below with and without that last component.

 iii.
-So, if SERTgn ≤ [x]% but SERTnn > [x]%, then compute the largest percent increase in reserve (LPIR) = (b–a)/a, both “gross of non-proportional” and “net of non-proportional.”
+So, if SERTgn ≤ 6.0% but SERTnn > 6.0%, then compute the largest percent increase in reserve (LPIR) = (b–a)/a, both “gross of non-proportional” and “net of non-proportional.”

 LPIRgn = (bgn – agn)/agn